samiejumade/BlockchainBasedMedicalRecordSysteam/README.md

 ## ℹ️ Problem Statement

-The data privacy of patients is essential because it involves sensitive personal information, such as medical records, test results, and health history.
-If failed to do so it can result in various consequences, such as financial loss, identity theft, damage to reputation, and even physical harm.
-It can also lead to discrimination, as individuals with certain health conditions may face challenges in obtaining health insurance.
+Protecting patient data privacy is crucial due to the sensitive nature of personal information, including medical records, test results, and health histories.
+Breaches in data privacy can lead to serious repercussions, such as financial losses, identity theft, damage to one’s reputation, and even potential physical harm.
+Furthermore, individuals with specific health conditions may experience discrimination, making it harder for them to secure health insurance.
+Ensuring robust privacy measures is essential to safeguard patients and uphold their rights.

 ## ℹ️ About The Project

-Our project GauMedi seeks to address these challenges by leveraging the power of blockchain to create a secure, decentralized platform for storing and sharing healthcare data.
-By doing so, we hope to empower patients and Insurance providers, to make more informed decisions, improve outcomes, and advance the field of healthcare as a whole.
+Our project, GauMedi, aims to tackle the challenges of data privacy in healthcare by utilizing blockchain technology to establish a secure and decentralized platform for storing and sharing medical information.
+This approach not only enhances data security but also empowers patients and insurance providers to make informed decisions, ultimately leading to better health outcomes and advancements in the healthcare sector.
+Additionally, we’ve made significant improvements to the user interface and functionality to ensure a seamless experience for all users.

 ## ℹ️ Future Prospects
 1. We will be implementing insurance policy as ERC-721 Standard (i.e Non-Fungible Tokens), so as to specify the uniqueness and ownership of each insurance policy.